lorenzoromani1983/wayback-keyword-search/README.md

 # wayback-keyword-search

-[IMPORTANT NOTE: WAYBACK IS NOW RATE LIMITING.
-I HAD TO UPDATE THE TOOL TO GET IT WORKING; HOWEVER IT IS SLOWER NOW AS IT CAN'T USE PARALLELISM ANYMORE.
-THE PYTHON VERSION IS UPDATED; THE GO VERSION IS NOT (YET)]
+IMPORTANT NOTE: WAYBACK IS NOW RATE LIMITING.
+TOOL IS STILL RUNNING, BUT SLOWLY (IT CAN'T LEVERAGE PARALLELISM ANYMORE).
+THE PYTHON VERSION IS UPDATED; THE GO VERSION IS NOT (YET).

 This tools downloads each page from the Wayback Machine for a specific input domain and saves each page as a local .txt file, so that you can later search for keyword matches within the saved files.